dwhiffing/fury/content/nato/us/navy/amphibious/support-ships/body.md

 **LASH**: [Lighter Aboard
 Ship](http://www.logisticsglossary.com/term/lash-vessel/).
 These
-[ships](https://fas.org/man/dod-101/sys/ship/tak-2049.htm) hold a large number of standard sized barges or Lighters which can be quickly unloaded and dispatched to a holding area for later unloading or moved with a tug to a different area (smaller port or upriver) allowing the ship to depart the landing area quickly or to load empty barges before departing.
+[ships](https://fas.org/man/dod-101/sys/ship/tak-2049.htm) hold a large number of standard sized barges or ‘Lighters’ which can quickly debark and be dispatched to a holding area for later unloading or moved with a tug to a different area (smaller port or upriver) allowing the ship to depart the landing area quickly or to load empty barges before departing.

 ![](/assets/images/nato/us/navy/amphibious/support-ships/image8.jpg)